flexdinesh/typy/README.md

 `t('foo').isString // => true`

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)

 There are a hundred other type checking libraries out there.
 But **Typy** is built with three core behavioral aspects.

 1. No surprises. **Typy** will never throw, no matter what the input is.
 2. Object check will only look for **{ }** rather than JavaScript's native behavior of considering everything as objects such as arrays, functions, null, etc.
 3. _Thought Driven Development_.
-Code should exactly mimic your thoughts on the logic rather than writing extra code just because that's how JavaScript works.
+Code should exactly mimic your thoughts on the logic rather than writing extra code just because that's how JavaScript works. `t(obj).isDefined // => true`
-`t(obj).isDefined // => true`
+4. Object schema validation 🔥

 ## Install